Dance 1 (4th & 5th Grade)

-We do ask all families to pay a one-time $60 costume and production fee per student in the spring.
-This covers the cost of costuming ($30) and producing ($30) our show at the Rose Wagner Performing Arts Center – the main stage where most of Utah’s professional dance companies perform.
-It’s a beautiful theatre with amazing production opportunities; however, it does take some extra funding to pull off.
+Monthly tuition rates are found in the class table below.
+In addition to tuition, we ask all families to pay a one-time $60 costume and production fee per student in the spring.
+This covers the cost of costuming ($30) and producing ($30) our show.
 Using the costume fee, the studio will purchase a leotard that your dancer will wear for the performance AND that you can keep afterwards.
-Using the production fee, the studio will pay for a videographer to shoot and record the show and will provide a digital download for you for FREE.
+Using the production fee, the studio will pay for a videographer to shoot and record the show and will provide a digital download to you.

 Do I need to enroll for the whole year?

-We highly suggest that you enroll for the entire year – our Fall semester is spent in the studio dancing and building skills while our Spring is used to choreograph and prep for an end-of-year recital.
+We highly suggest that you enroll for the entire year.
+Our Fall semester is spent in the studio dancing and building skills, while our Spring semester is used to choreograph and prep for an end-of-year recital.
 We don’t want anyone to miss out on enjoying and being a part of our amazing production.

 If you can only enroll for part of the year, we recommend dropping from classes at the Winter/Holiday break.
 Please see below for more information about our withdrawal policy.